dtcc-platform/dtcc-template/docs/installation.md

 # Installation

-To build and install DTCC Package Test enter the package directory and run the command
+Run the command

     pip install .

+from inside the package directory.